 Choose the trustee who can best explain what is "adequate" for the library in the coming year to make the presentation with the director.
-The presentation requires homework and maybe a rehearsal in front of the whole board that can play devil's advocate!
-There should be no surprises for the appropriate agency because you have laid the groundwork all year.
-(Check the "Advocacy" and "Working with Local Government" sections.)
+The presentation requires homework and perhaps a rehearsal in front of the whole board for critique and polishing.
+There should be no surprises for the appropriating agency because you have laid the groundwork all year.
+(See the "Advocacy" and "Working with Local Government" sections.)

-Trustees have the privilege of the entire custody and management of the community's most important resource.
+Trustees have the privilege of the entire custody and management of one of the community's most important resources.
 You have a terrific product to sell!
 Enlist the support of friends and patrons at public hearings, deliberative sessions, and town meetings to demonstrate the vital role your library plays in the life of the community.